 - Provide the technology they need to be productive and communicate with you and their peers.

 From our experience

 The most valuable thing you can do is ensure that everyone gets together regularly.
-We fly team members in from other cedntres for get-togethers, as well as our frequent catch-up calls by phone.
+We fly team members in from other centres for get-togethers, as well as our frequent catch-up calls by phone.
 Email, phone calls and even video conferencing aren't enough in the medium-term.

 When you all meet together, make time to talk about family, sports and weekends, as well as business.
 It’s an investment.
 The need to feel that we belong is one of the three universal motivators.